msft-mirror-aosp/platform.tools.treble/hacksaw/README.md

   + Time: 7.5 sec
   + Disk usage: 1.3 GiB

-As you can see, the time it takes to set up a new workspace is proportional to the git projects checked out for editing.
+As you can see, the time it takes to set up a new hacksaw workspace is proportional to the git projects checked out for editing.
+Contrast that with how long it takes to create a workspace using a full repo sync with a local mirror.

+* Create a new full repo workspace [using a fresh local mirror](https://source.android.com/setup/build/downloading#using-a-local-mirror)
+  + Time: 12 min 32 sec
+  + Disk usage: 88 GiB

+* Remove a full repo workspace with no build artifacts
+  + Time: 28 seconds

 ## Can you give me an example?